Give your survey results more context and color

-Open-ended questions ask respondents to provide answers in their own words and are designed to elicit more information than is possible in a multiple choice or other closed-ended format.
+Open-ended questions ask people to provide answers in their own words and are designed to elicit more information than is possible in a multiple choice or other closed-ended format.

-Writing a good open-ended question is a tricky balancing act: It should prompt the respondents to provide useful information, but also give them the freedom to respond as they choose.
+Writing a good open-ended question is a tricky balancing act: It should elicit the respondents to answer with useful information, but also give them the freedom to respond as they choose.

 These questions are great when you want to collect qualitative or quantitative data that you can aggregate and analyze, like when you’re tallying the percentage of your respondents who are men and women or who fall in different age ranges.